Research and Development Phase – How to Structure it?

 death, taxes and quality assurance 😉

-I like this role, people responsible for it stay focused, standing a bit aside, and assure that at the end of any task our work will be verified independently.
-Quality Assurance is a repeatable process which enables one product version to be evaluated against agreed criteria and provides input to the project stakeholders about product quality.
-In our team we use internally the mixture of ISQTB and ISO29119 to structure this scope of R&D work.
+I like this role.
+People responsible for it stay focused, standing a bit aside, and assure that at the end of any task our work will be verified independently.
+Quality Assurance is a repeatable process which enables one product version to be evaluated against agreed criteria.
+Consequently it provides input to the project stakeholders about product quality.
+In our team we use internally the mixture of ISQTB and ISO29119 to structure this scope of Research and Development work.

 I have seen this process playing an increasingly important role in the game.
 It takes not only the integration of the source code changes, but also a testing solution on any of the final platforms, the integration with the external and internal service components (yes, architecture again), specified protocols, and different data sources.
 In many projects I have taken part in, the integration, especially with the external components such as external hardware, measurement sensors or third party interfaces, was the source of most challenges.
 Luckily, there are more and more services and technologies supporting the automation of those activities, e.g. Amazon Web Services (AWS), and the team can be informed about any problems well in advance.

-Last but not the least, Configuration Management.
-We cover here the R&D team support, management of the development environments, specification and configuration of all the tools, selection and recommendation of the architecture components and so on.
 Equally important, is the evaluation of third party components from both engineering and licensing perspectives.
-A Configuration Manager is also responsible for the specification of the final Production environment and provides all the manuals used by the Service Delivery teams to configure, install and maintain the final service infrastructure.
+A Configuration Manager is also responsible for the specification of the final Production environment.
+He moreover provides all the manuals used by the Service Delivery teams to configure, install and maintain the final service infrastructure.

-And that would be it when it comes to top level Research and Development processes.
-Some organizations approach those processes indirectly, others specify them in fine detail.
+To sum up, that would be it when it comes to top level Research and Development processes.
+Some organizations approach those processes indirectly, while others specify them in fine detail.
 No matter which path is chosen, I strongly believe that the more processes from Software Engineering you embed in the single team/location, the more efficient the product development is.
-This way you can limit the communication going outside of the R&D team and engage business stakeholders only in the key moments.
+As a result you can limit the communication going outside of the R&D team and engage business stakeholders only in the key moments.

-And what are your opinions about the minimum scope of R&D processes?
+And what are your opinions about the minimum scope of Research & Development processes?
 Please feel free to share them with me …